 At the same time, it doesn’t mean that you follow design trends blindly and stop being creative.
 By creating the same designs as everyone else, your services will become less competitive in the mass market.

-In the end, the best approach to improving as a graphic designer is to keep up with design trends by having an open mind and learning from others, while innovating in moderation.
+In the end, one of the best approaches to improving as a graphic designer is to keep up with design trends by having an open mind and learning from others, while innovating in moderation.